Advertisement

 Related Articles

-Every Union Budget brings with it a flood of numbers, acronyms, and financial jargon.
+Every Budget brings with it a flood of numbers, acronyms, and financial jargon.
 Terms like fiscal deficit, capital expenditure, and nominal GDP dominate headlines, often leaving readers wondering what they actually mean.
 This guide breaks down the most commonly used Budget terms in simple language, helping you understand what the Budget is really saying.

 Key terms to know before Sitharaman presents the Budget document